xz0127/tp/docs/UserGuide.md

 ### Canceling an appointment : `cancel`

-Delete the specified appointment from the appointment book.
+Deletes the specified appointment at the date and time indicated from the appointment book.

-Format `cancel APPT_ID`
+Format `cancel d/DATE t/TIME`

-* Deletes the appointment at the specified `APPT_ID`.
+* Deletes the appointment at the specified `DATE and TIME`.
-* The `APPT_ID` must be a positive integer 1, 2, 3, …​
-* The `APPT_ID` is a unique id containing information on the appointment date and time.
+* The `DATE and TIME` indicated must take place in the future.
+* An appointment with the corresponding `DATE and TIME` must exist in the appointment book.

 Example:
-* `cancel 202003081000` deletes the appointment happening on 08/03/2020 10am.
+* `cancel d/02/12/2020 t/10am` deletes the appointment happening on 02/12/2020 10am.
+* `cancel 05-Nov-2020 t/1pm` deletes the appointment happening on 05/11/2020 1pm.

 ### Listing upcoming appointments by date : `view`